-2016 FIRST RUN KAHILTNA GOLD IS IN!
+2017 KAHILTNA GOLD IS IN!

-Our "first run" syrup.
+It can be ordered in first run, mid run, and late run.
+See the descriptions of each below.
 "Rich and spicy sweet, with a wonderful caramel-like flavor" Pure Kahiltna Gold Birch Syrup - certified organic - is produced on a Talkeetna homestead in Alaska's upper Susitna Valley, the vast river valley of the Alaska Range.
 Each spring we collect the sap from the paper birch and evaporate it to syrup in much the same way pure maple syrup is produced.
 This year 12,800 area trees were tapped to make our delicious Kahiltna Gold!
 It takes an average of 110 gallons of sap to produce 1 gallon of birch syrup; maple by comparison is approximately 40:1.
 Our Kahiltna Gold pure birch syrup makes a superb ingredient in the recipes section of this web site.
 It is wonderful on ice cream, in milkshakes, and coffee, and adds a divine sweetness to pancakes and waffles.
 Sweeten your Alaska chaga tea, for a total birch experience!
 Check out our new wild Alaska chaga products: Wild Alaska Chaga Products.